Whitewolf7658/Whitewolf7658.github.io/scripts/drone-physics.md

 	LandingFinalDescentSpeed = 0.05,
 	LandingMaxFinalDescentSpeed = 0.80,

-	-- Final 3 m uses a critically-damped height/vertical-speed controller rather -- than relying only on a velocity target.
-This actively removes sink rate -- before contact instead of waiting for the floor collision to stop the UAV.
 	LandingFinalControllerHeight = 3.0,
 	LandingFinalNaturalFrequency = 2.6,
 	LandingFinalDampingRatio = 1.20,
 	LandingFinalMaxDownAcceleration = 4.5,
 	LandingFinalMaxBrakeAcceleration = 22.0,

-	-- Final touchdown capture.
-Once the rangefinder is inside this tiny cushion -- above the recorded resting height, the landing-gear damper becomes the -- authority for vertical motion.
-The latch is one-way: a collision impulse -- cannot kick the controller back into descent and create repeated bouncing.
 	LandingCaptureHeight = 0.18,
 	LandingSettleSpeed = 0.08,
 	LandingSettleLiftRatio = 0.985,
-	-- 0.012 studs was too strict for a deployed model whose landing feet/collision -- geometry can settle a few hundredths of a stud above the exact sampled plane.
-	-- 0.075 still represents a very small touchdown cushion, but reliably lets the -- shutdown state begin once the landing gear has physically captured the floor.

 	LandingGroundContactTolerance = 0.075,
 	LandingCapturedSettleTimeout = 0.90,
 	LandingGroundConfirmTime = 0.12,
 	LandingShutdownBounceSpeed = 0.06,

-	-- Landing gear/contact restitution.
-Real multirotor feet do not behave like -- rubber balls; collidable drone parts are biased toward zero restitution.
 	LandingContactElasticity = 0.0,
 	LandingContactElasticityWeight = 100,
 	ShutdownDuration = 2.3,

-	-- Thrust-to-RPM visual mapping.
-Ideal prop thrust is approximately -- proportional to RPM^2, hence the square-root conversion below.
 	RotorThrustVisualGain = 1.45,

 	GroundRayDistance = 50,